Mohan-0001/SilentPass/README.md

-# SilentPass Chrome Extension
+# 🔐 SilentPass Chrome Extension

-SilentPass is a Chrome extension that provides a sleek, AI-powered assistant that silently helps you solve programming problems during exams, quizzes, and practice sessions.
-With features like a draggable chat UI, persistent chat history, smart cropping, and a popup window for searching or loading questions, it's your silent coding companion.
+**SilentPass** is an AI-powered Chrome extension built to quietly assist with solving coding problems during exams, practice sessions, or coding tests.
+It provides a sleek chat interface powered by Gemini, with text selection, crop-and-copy, and draggable UI features.

 ---